Emanuel Howe (British Army officer): Ranger of the Royal Forest of Alice Holt

-He married Ruperta Howe, the natural daughter of Prince Rupert of the Rhine, in 1695.
+He married Ruperta Hughes, the natural daughter of Prince Rupert of the Rhine, in 1695.
 They were jointly appointed "Rangers of Alice Holt Forest" from 1699 onwards, a grace-and-favour sinecure.
 They had three sons and two daughters.
 After Howe's death, Ruperta continued as "Ranger of the Holt" until 1740.

 Scrope-Howe was not pleased when, having spent £1,200 on repairs to the Great Lodge as requested by King William, the King repeatedly refused to repay him.

 He attempted some ambitious re-introductions in the Forest, including wild boar and, moving beyond simple re-introductions, even buffalo, but these succumbed to the poaching which was endemic in Alice Holt and neighbouring Woolmer Forest at the time.
 Ruperta planted an oak tree near the Lodge in memory of her late father, Prince Rupert, which was replaced in the 1960s by a memorial stone.
 The present Lodge building dates from the 1810s but stands on the site of the Great Lodge occupied by Emanuel and Ruperta.